Pressure Sore Compensation Claims

 How are bed sores diagnosed?

-Signs of pressure sores are obvious, and often present as reddened areas of skin which are tender to the touch.
+Signs of pressure sores are obvious and often present as reddened areas of skin which are tender to the touch.
 If a pressure ulcer worsens, it can form an open wound or blister and even a deep wound which reaches the muscle or bone.
 Bed sores often affect the heels, shoulders and the bottom of the spine (the areas under most pressure from lying/sitting down) and a patient will feel pain.

 For hospital patients, medical staff are obliged to do initial checks on admission for all patients and should note down any areas of skin breakdown or damage.
 An initial risk assessment is also carried out to reflect the risk of pressure sores throughout an inpatient’s stay.
-For some patients, this will mean that pressure relieving mattresses or additional skin checks are made to ensure pressure sores do not happen.
-For patients that have trouble mobilising or are unable to turn themselves in bed, nurses will routinely carry out multiple assessments per day on the areas of skin that can be most affected by pressure sores.
+For some patients, this will mean that pressure-relieving mattresses or additional skin checks are made to ensure pressure sores do not happen.
+For patients who have trouble mobilising or are unable to turn themselves in bed, nurses will routinely carry out multiple assessments per day on the areas of skin that can be most affected by pressure sores.
 The medical records should reflect these checks.

 In care homes, staff should consult a GP as soon as possible if they suspect a resident is presenting with sores.
 Similarly, however, they should also be performing regular monitoring of areas where pressure sores are most likely on all residents who they have assessed to be at risk of skin breakdown.